What Is Dyspareunia?

-In order for your Viva Eve doctor to correctly diagnose the cause for your discomfort, you need to do your best to describe the type of pain you are experiencing as accurately as possible.
+In order for your Viva Eve dyspareunia specialist to correctly diagnose the cause for your discomfort, you need to do your best to describe the type of pain you are experiencing as accurately as possible.

 Vaginal pain, sometimes described as spasms, tightness, or stinging during intercourse of even when you try to put the tampon in.Learn More

 Pain during sex that occurs deeper in the pelvic area and may include abdominal or rectal pain.Learn More

 Discomfort caused by general vaginal dryness and irritation.Learn More